timvanrooijen63/rtl-assessment/README.md

 The TvMaze Scraper tool consists of the following components:

 * Elasticsearch.
    This is the database of the application.
    It can be accessed on: http://elastic:rtl@localhost:9200

 *  Logstash.
    A Logstash pipeline is used to import all tv shows and cast.

-* .net6 webapi.
+* .net6 webapi
   The webapi has a single endpoint: GET http://localhost:9001/shows?limit=2&offset=1

 You can startup the whole application by running the following command in src folder: